EFTPOS

+Electronic funds transfer at point of sale (EFTPOS; /ˈɛf(t)pɒs/) is a type of payment transaction in which electronic funds transfers (EFT) are processed at a point of sale (POS) system or payment terminal usually via payment methods such as payment cards (debit cards, credit cards or gift cards).
+EFTPOS technology was developed during the 1980s.

+As a payment network

+In Australia and New Zealand, EFTPOS is also the brand name for the interbank electronic payment system network used for facilitating eftpos types of payments.
+Other countries use different brand names for their EFTPOS systems, such as NETS in Singapore or Interlink in the United States.
+Since the early 2010s, country specific EFTPOS systems have been overtaken by global EMV based systems with contactless payments or QR code payment systems.

-Debit and credit cards are embossed plastic cards complying with ISO/IEC 7810 ID-1 standard.
-The cards have an embossed bank card number conforming with the ISO/IEC 7812 numbering standard.
+The payment cards used by EFTPOS systems are plastic cards complying with ISO/IEC 7810 ID-1 standard that have a bank card number conforming with the ISO/IEC 7812 numbering standard.

 History

 EFTPOS technology originated in the United States in 1981 and was rolled out in 1982.
 Initially, a number of nationwide systems were set up, such as Interlink, which were limited to participating correspondent banking relationships, not being linked to each other.
 Consumers and merchants were slow to accept it, and there was minimal marketing.
 As a result, growth and market penetration of EFTPOS was minimal in the US up to the turn of the century.

-In a short time, other countries adopted the EFTPOS technology, but these systems too were limited to the national borders.
+In a short time, other countries adopted the EFTPOS technology, these systems were limited to the national borders.
 Each country adopted various interbank co-operative models.
 In Australia, in 1984 Westpac was the first major Australian bank to implement an EFTPOS system, at BP petrol stations.
-The other major banks implemented EFTPOS systems during 1984, initially with petrol stations.
+In New Zealand that same year Bank of New Zealand was the first bank to introduced an EFTPOS system, initially at Shell petrol stations.
+The other major banks in Australia implemented EFTPOS systems during 1984, initially with petrol stations.
 The banks' existing debit and credit cards (but only allowed to access debit accounts) were used in the EFTPOS systems.
 In 1985, the State Bank of Victoria developed the capacity to host connect individual ATMS and helped create the ATM (Financial) Network.
 Banks started to link their EFTPOS systems to provide access for all customers across all EFTPOS devices.
 Cards issued by all banks could then be used at all EFTPOS terminals nationally, but debit cards issued in other countries could not.
 Prior to 1986, the Australian banks organised a widespread uniform credit card, called Bankcard, which had been in existence since 1974.
 There was a dispute between the banks whether Bankcard (or credit cards in general) should be permitted into the proposed EFTPOS system.
 At that time several banks were actively promoting MasterCard and Visa credit cards.
 Store cards and proprietary cards were shut out of the new system.

-In New Zealand, a trial scheme of EFTPOS began in 1984, with a terminal in a Shell petrol station connected to a bank computer.
-The Bank of New Zealand started issuing EFTPOS debit cards in 1985, with the first merchant terminals being installed in petrol stations.